 For all the Chicken Souvlaki lovers, my Sheet Pan Chicken Souvlaki is easy to whip up and won’t leave you with a sink full of dishes!
 It is as healthy as it is delicious and makes a great weeknight dinner.

-To cook a perfect dish time plays an important role.
-You need to be careful with the time.
+To cook a perfect dish, time plays an important role.
+It would be best if you were careful with the time.
 Not too much time or too little time will be good for the dish.
 But few minutes up and dawn will not affect that much I think.
 The perfect time for this dish is given below try to maintain it.

 - 2 pounds skin-on chicken thighs, bones removed